-With Jay J. Carney, BENEDICTO KIWANUKA AND CATHOLIC DEMOCRACY IN UGANDA: MEMORY, MARTYRDOM, AND THE POLITICS OF INTIMIDATION, Religion in Transforming Africa Series (Oxford: James Currey, 2019), pending peer review.
+With Jay J. Carney, INTIMIDATION AND INDEPENDENCE: BENEDICTO KIWANUKA AND CATHOLIC POLITICS IN UGANDA, 1955–1972, Religion in Transforming Africa Series (Oxford: James Currey, 2019).

 This book is an intellectual history of the Democratic Party, the foremost Catholic political movement in Uganda during the late colonial period, and Benedicto Kiwanuka, Uganda’s preeminent Catholic activist and first elected Prime Minister (1961–1962).
 He also served as the country’s first Ugandan Chief Justice between 1971 and 1972, when members of Idi Amin’s security apparatus orchestrated his murder.
 In this book, we use Kiwanuka’s biography to rethink the place of political intimidation in late colonial eastern Africa.
 This book is not a rigorous recitation of Kiwanuka’s coming-of-age or a bildungsroman, strictly speaking.
 Neither is it a meticulous biography that wishes to follow a rigid chronology of events.
 What makes Kiwanuka’s career important is that it shows with rare clarity how competing histories of violence circulated throughout late colonial Uganda.
 Few careers so readily illustrate how dissenting public memories impacted the production of authority, patronage and patriarchy.